Easy vegan chocolate chip cookies

 - Vegan butter or margarine

-You can use vegan butter, or just margarine (but check that it’s vegan.
+You can use dairy free butter, or margarine (but check that it’s vegan.
 Most naturally are) If you find it hard to find vegan butter like Miyokos or Earth balance, don’t sweat it.
 I’ve also just used Country Crock and it turned out amazingly well.

 Set the margarine out so it softens and is easier to mix with the sugar.

-Don’t over mix the batter once you add the flour.
+Don’t over mix the cookie dough once you add the dry ingredients to the mixing bowl.
 Only mix as much as you need to roughly blend the flour in.
 If you over mix it, it will make the dough tough.

-BONUS POINTS if you find a vegan chocolate bar and chop that up and add it in in addition to the chocolate chips
+If you want to make these vegan cookies even more decadent, chop up a dairy free chocolate bar and add it in in addition to the chocolate chips.

-Let the batter sit for at least 30 minutes in the fridge.
+Let the cookie dough sit for at least 30 minutes in the fridge.
 This rehydrates the flour and makes the texture nice and chewy and prevents them from over spreading.

 Bonus points if you freeze the batter and thaw it out in the fridge.
 Just bake the cookies for an extra 3 minutes or so.

-If you want chewy cookies, make sure not to over bake them.
-Take the cookies out after 9-12 minutes, depending on where you live and your oven (if you made the balls about 1.5” big) or until the edges are slightly golden and the middle of the cookie is puffed up.
+If you want chewy chocolate chip cookies, then the first thing is to make sure not to over bake them.
+Take the cookies out after 9-12 minutes, depending on where you live and your oven (if you made the balls of dough about 1.5” big) or until the edges are slightly golden and the middle of the cookie is puffed up.

 Let them finish baking on the baking sheet, out of the oven for 5 minutes.
 They may look a little under done, but letting them sit on the sheet for about 5 minutes makes them nice and chewy.